100% of Physical Education and Sport & Exercise Science graduates were in employment or further study six months after completing their studies

 Physical Education likely optional modules:

-Contemporary Issues in Physical Education and School Sport
+Contemporary Issues in Physical Education & School Sport (20 credits)

 Sport and Exercise Science likely optional modules:

-This module examines a range of factors which influence the competitive sport performance of both individual athletes and teams.
+A range of factors influence the competitive sport performance of both individual athletes and teams, you will explore these factors to understand, promote and enhance sport performance.
 Psychological phenomena currently addressed on the module include individual motivation, confidence and anxiety and such social psychological processes as group motivation and cohesion, the nature of the group environment and the components of effective leadership.

-This module examines a number of the psychological factors associated with the adoption of and adherence to active lifestyles.
+You will investigate a number of the psychological factors that are associated with the adoption of and adherence to active lifestyles.
 Specific attention is paid to the cognitive and affective consequences of participation in exercise programmes, and the impact of these on health and wellbeing.
-An additional topic currently explored is the motivational effects of music in exercise settings.
+You will also explore the motivational effects of music in exercise settings.

-This module aims to provide an insight into some of the factors which influence the acquisition and performance of perceptual and motor skills in sport.
+There are many roles within the sport sector which require well-qualified people to teach, develop and enable others to successfully execute skilled movements.
+This module provide you with insight into some of the factors which influence the acquisition and performance of perceptual and motor skills in sport.
 You will develop an understanding of selected cognitive and ecological methodologies to skilled performance.
 These theoretical approaches to skill acquisition will be used to critique the design and organisation of current coaching practice.

-This module explores selected biomechanical principles that influence physical performance, through applying selected theoretical concepts to sport and exercise contexts.
-It will also aim to develop your competency in the scientific techniques used to evaluate biomechanical aspects of exercise.
-This module currently focuses upon biomechanical principles of motion (conservation of momentum, impulse-momentum relationship, work-energy relationship), covering topics such as linear and angular kinematics and kinetics, forces and impulse, loading and injury, projectile motion, and fluid dynamics.
-It also includes an analysis of selected sports skills, and further develops practical laboratory experience and use of selected analysis programs.
+Biomechanical principles that influence physical performance are explored in this module.
+Through the application of selected theoretical concepts to sport and exercise contexts you will develop your competency in the scientific techniques used to evaluate biomechanical aspects of exercise.
+This module currently focuses on biomechanical principles of motion (conservation of momentum, impulsemomentum relationship, workenergy relationship), covering topics such as linear and angular kinematics and kinetics, forces and impulse, loading and injury, projectile motion, and fluid dynamics.
+It also includes an analysis of selected sports skills, and further develops your practical laboratory experience and use of selected analysis programs.

-This module investigates current understanding of selected physiological factors which influence physical performance, and identifies methods used to enhance these factors.
-The module will explore the physiological determinants of fitness, investigate methods to analyse and interpret the data from specific fitness assessments, and consider the role and limitations of training theory.
+Selected physiological factors which influence physical performance are identified in this module, and methods used to enhance these factors are investigated in the context of both sport and exercise.
+You will explore the physiological factors of fitness, investigates technology and methods to collect, analyse and interpret the data from specific fitness assessments, and considers the role and limitations of training theory.

-This module explores the interaction between nutritional factors and physiological function associated with sport and exercise performance.
-The module will investigate current thinking on key nutritional principles, investigate methods of data analysis in this field, and explore the efficacy of common dietary practices used in sport and exercise to promote health and performance.
+You will explore the interaction between nutritional factors and physiological function associated with sport and exercise performance.
+The module investigates current thinking on key nutritional principles, investigates methods of data analysis in this field, and explores the efficacy of common dietary practices used in sport and exercise to promote health and performance.

-This module considers the cultural meaning and significance of sport and exercise in selected societies.
-Specifically, the module explores the nature and characteristics of sport and exercise related sub-cultures by focusing on selected sociological themes and issues.
-It is currently structured around the establishment and maintenance of sport and exercise sub-cultures and you will explore issues of socialisation and identity formation in relation to sport subcultures, examine sub-culture related deviancy such as violence, drug-taking and over-conformity to the ‘sports ethic’ and investigate the symbolic nature of the body in sport and exercise.
-Aspects of research methods in the sociology of sport and exercise sub-cultures will be studied.
+This module will consider the cultural meaning and significance of sport and exercise in selected societies.
+Specifically, you will explore the nature and characteristics of sport and exercise subcultures by focusing on selected sociological themes and issues such as violence, drugtaking and overconformity to the ‘sports ethic’ and investigate the symbolic nature of the body in sport and exercise.

 The core module for this year is:

-Either Individual Study 1 or Individual Study 2
+Either Individual Study 1 (20 credits) OR Individual Study 2 (40 credits)

 These 20 or 40 credit modules offer you the opportunity to undertake an in-depth study of a particular topic or issue related to either physical education and/or sport and exercise science.
 You will be able to build upon the knowledge, understanding and skills developed at levels 4 and 5 and further explore the use of quantitative and/or qualitative research methodologies, as appropriate.